7 Best Free Online Image Annotation Tools (2026)

 How do I annotate screenshots for documentation?

-The fastest approach is to capture a screenshot, upload it to a browser-based annotation tool like Vidocu or Annotely, add arrows and text to highlight key steps, blur any sensitive information, and download the result.
-For video-based documentation, tools like Vidocu can automatically generate annotated screenshots from a screen recording, skipping the manual annotation step entirely.
+Capture a screenshot, upload it to a browser-based annotation tool like Vidocu or Annotely, add arrows and text to highlight key steps, blur any sensitive information, and download the result.
+For video-based documentation, Vidocu can automatically generate annotated screenshots from a screen recording, skipping the manual annotation step entirely.
+For a walkthrough, see how to annotate an image online with Vidocu.

 LLM-friendly version: llms.txt